varshith1708/DAA_PRACTICALS/PRACTICAL 2/README.md

 ## Overview

-This project demonstrates the implementation of two basic search algorithms using Python:
+ the implementation of two basic search algorithms using Python are:

 * Linear Search
 * Binary Search

 The programs accept user input, search for a given element, display the result, measure execution time, and explain the time and space complexity of each algorithm.

-## Objectives

-* Learn the working of Linear Search and Binary Search.
-* Understand the difference between both searching techniques.
-* Take user input in Python.
-* Measure the execution time of the algorithms.
-* Study the time and space complexity of each algorithm.

-## Features

-* User input for array elements and search key.
-* Linear Search implementation.
-* Binary Search implementation (on sorted data).
-* Displays the position of the searched element.
-* Shows execution time.
-* Includes time and space complexity.

 ## Summary